xrpronin17/xrpl-dev-portal/content/_snippets/post-rippled-install.md

 ### Additional Configuration

-`rippled` should connect to the XRP Ledger with the default configuration.
-However, you can change your settings by editing the `rippled.cfg` file.
+<span class="code-snippet">rippled</span> should connect to the XRP Ledger with the default configuration.
+However, you can change your settings by editing the <span class="code-snippet">rippled.cfg</span> file.
 For recommendations about configuration settings, see [Capacity Planning](capacity-planning.html).

 {% include '_snippets/conf-file-location.md' %}<!--_ -->

-See [the `rippled` GitHub repository](https://github.com/ripple/rippled/blob/master/cfg/rippled-example.cfg) for a description of all configuration options.
+See [the <span class="code-snippet">rippled</span> GitHub repository](https://github.com/ripple/rippled/blob/master/cfg/rippled-example.cfg) for a description of all configuration options.

-You must restart `rippled` for any configuration changes to take effect:
+You must restart <span class="code-snippet">rippled</span> for any configuration changes to take effect:

 {% if currentpage.md == "tutorials/manage-the-rippled-server/installation/install-rippled-on-ubuntu.md" or